sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Its about Rascal code that might be reusable between different languages because its the same all the time for control flow extraction.
 Reminiscent of Stratego strategies: control flow extraction can be factored as a higher-order strategy with parameters for detecting the relevant AST nodes and then extract the edges of the graph.
 Here we go the other route, we go generated instead of generic: where a DSL specific for control flow graph extraction is designed and would generate Rascal or any other language to do the task.

+The DSL Mark propose is rule-based, identifying language constructors on the left-hand side and generating graph edges on the righ-hand side.
+Pure and simply elegant stuff.